silky/silky.github.com/src/posts/2016-02-22-bad-maths-and-programming-jokes.md

 > Exercise: What number is best value?

-> Q: Why wouldn't the python programmer get into her house?
+> Q: Why couldn't the python programmer get into her house?
 >
 > A: Key error.